dirkolbrich/dateseq/README.md

 9. 2017-09-30 Sat
 ```

-The sequence methods are chainable, wich allows creation and retrieving of the sequence slice in one go.
+The sequence methods are chainable, which allows creation and retrieving of the sequence slice in one go.

 ```go
 seq := dateseq.New().Duration(10).Seq()